 Ingram cut him off.
 "Don't tell me about the Constitution!" he roared.
 "He's not your president.
 He's the president of all of us."

-It didn’t all quite make total sense, but it was hardly unique for the afternoon.
+It didn't all quite make total sense (you can watch five minutes of their feud here, but it was hardly unique for the afternoon.

 Just a few paces away from Bauer and Ingram, a man and a woman (who didn't give their names) were arguing over the same principles.
 "He's got a big mouth and he's not qualified for the job," the man said of Obama before spotting this reporter and asking: "What are you writing?
 Walk away."